-On the record date, October 11, 2011, the Company had 1,962,069,305 shares of Common Stock and one share of Series A Voting Preferred Stock (in each case, exclusive of treasury shares) outstanding.
+On the record date, October 11, 2011, the Company had [] shares of Common Stock and one share of Series A Voting Preferred Stock (in each case, exclusive of treasury shares) outstanding.
 Each Stockholder is entitled to one vote for each share of Common Stock and Series A Voting Preferred Stock held as of the record date.

-On the record date, October 11, 2011, there were \$142,644,445 and \$99,642,264 in aggregate principal amount outstanding of Series A Notes and Series B Notes, respectively, after giving effect to interest paid in the form of additional Series A Notes and Series B Notes, respectively, as of September 30, 2011, and to the conversion of Series B Notes through the record date.
-Pursuant to our Certificate of Incorporation and the indentures governing the Convertible Notes, our Convertible Noteholders are entitled to vote on an as-converted-to-common-stock basis on all matters on which our Common Stockholders are entitled to vote, subject to certain limitations discussed below.
-Each holder of Series A Notes is entitled on an as-converted-to-common-stock basis to 8,822 shares of Common Stock for each \$1,000 principal amount of Series A Notes held on the record date.
-Each holder of Series B Notes is entitled on an as-converted-to-common-stock basis to approximately 22,783 shares of Common Stock per \$1,000 principal amount of Series B Notes held on the record date, which number of shares includes shares issuable in respect of the Make Whole Premium (as defined in the Series B Notes indenture).
+On the record date, October 11, 2011, there were \$142,644,445 and [\$] in aggregate principal amount outstanding of Series A Notes and Series B Notes, respectively, after giving effect to interest paid in the form of additional Series A Notes and Series B Notes, respectively, as of September 30, 2011.
+Pursuant to our Certificate of Incorporation and the indentures governing the Convertible Notes, our Convertible Noteholders are entitled to vote on an asconverted-to-common-stock basis on all matters on which our Common Stockholders are entitled to vote, subject to certain limitations discussed below.
+Each holder of Series A Notes is entitled on an as-converted-to-common-stock for each \$1,000 principal amount of Series A Notes held on the record date.
+Each holder of Series B Notes is entitled on an as-converted-to-common-stock basis to [] shares of Common Stock per \$1,000 principal amount of Series B Notes held on the record date, which number of shares includes shares issuable in respect of the Make Whole Premium (as defined in the Series B Notes indenture).
 However, as set forth in our Certificate of Incorporation and in the indentures governing the Convertible Notes, in order to comply with NASDAQ Listing Rule 5640, each holder of Series A Notes is limited to 0.1089 votes for each share of Common Stock on an as-converted-to-common-stock basis and each holder of Series B Notes is limited to 0.0594 votes for each share of Common Stock on an as-converted-to-common-stock basis.
-On the record date, the holders of Series A Notes thereby held approximately 137 million votes and the holders of Series B Notes thereby held approximately 135 million votes.
+On the record date, the holders of Series A Notes thereby held 137,040,772 votes and the holders of Series B Notes thereby held [] votes.

 We refer to the total number of votes represented by our outstanding shares of Common Stock, the share of Series A Preferred Stock, and the Series A Notes and Series B Notes as the total "voting power" of the Company.
-As of the record date, the Stockholders held approximately 88% of the total voting power entitled to vote at the Annual Meeting and our Convertible Noteholders held approximately 12% of the total voting power entitled to vote at the Annual Meeting.
+As of the record date, the Stockholders held approximately [%] of the total voting power entitled to vote at the Annual Meeting and our Convertible Noteholders held approximately [%] of the total voting power entitled to vote at the Annual Meeting.